SCoLA CORPORATE LAW STUDENT ESSAY PRIZE 2020

 (monetary prizes to be determined in Australian dollars at the date the prize is awarded)

-- The paper must be sole authored by a person who (at the time of submission of the paper) is a current full time or part time student at an Australian or New Zealand university.
+- The paper must be sole authored by a person who (at the time of submission of the paper) is a current full time or part time student at an Australian or New Zealand university, or who graduated 2020, 2021 or 2022.
 Students may be studying undergraduate or postgraduate degrees.
 Students who are on leave from their studies or undertaking an honours degree are also eligible.

 - The author must submit two versions of the paper, a full version (including name, email address, degree program, company law subject studied and subject coordinator’s name (if applicable), the year and semester the subject was completed, and name of university) and an anonymous version where all author details have been removed.